decrazyo/pico-tpm-spider/README.md

 ### WSON8 Probe

-All of the tested devices have a [SPI flash memory chip](https://www.winbond.com/resource-files/W25R256JV%20RevD%2006162020.pdf) on the same bus as the TPM chip.
+All of the tested devices have a [SPI flash memory chip](https://www.winbond.com/resource-files/W25R256JV%20RevD%2006162020.pdf), presumably the BIOS/UEFI, on the same bus as the TPM chip.
 A [WSON8 probe](https://www.amazon.com/Amagogo-Download-Efficient-Industrial-Electronic/dp/B0DRZGRN81) can be used to connect to the SPI bus via the flash chip.
 This is by far the easiest way to connect to the SPI bus.